Hamiltonian and double-bracket flow formulations of quantum measurements: Connection with double-bracket gradient flows

 Alternatively, these observations can be drawn from the gradient interpretation of~\cref{eq:meas_grad_flow}.
 The drift term, which is equivalent to $-\gamma \nabla V_t(\rho_t)dt$, steers the state in directions that minimize the variance $V_t(\rho_t)$ associated to the operator $A$.
-This can be seen more clearly by computing the Stratonovich differential of $V(t) \coloneq \tr{\Delta A_t^2 \rho_t}$, which gives \bal{ dV(t) = -\gamma \|\nabla V_t(\rho_t)\|_O^2 dt + \braket{\nabla V_t(\rho_t), \nabla K(\rho_t)}_O dW_t\,, } where we used the compatibility condition of the metric (see App.~\cref{app:math_back} for definitions) and the pure-measurement dynamics $d\rho_t = -\gamma \nabla V_t(\rho_t) dt + \nabla K(\rho_t) dW_t$.
+This can be seen more clearly by computing the Stratonovich differential of $V(t) \coloneq V_t(\rho_t) = \tr{\Delta A_t^2 \rho_t}$, which gives \bal{ dV(t) = -\gamma \|\nabla V_t(\rho_t)\|_\cO^2 dt + \braket{\nabla V_t(\rho_t), \nabla K(\rho_t)}_\cO dW_t\,, } where we used the compatibility condition of the metric (see App.~\ref{app:math_back} for definitions) and the pure-measurement dynamics $d\rho_t = -\gamma \nabla V_t(\rho_t) dt + \nabla K(\rho_t) dW_t$.
 See App.~\ref{app:variance} for the derivation.
 Equation~\cref{eq:strato_variance} says that the variance of the measurement operator tends to decrease along the solution trajectory with rate proportional to the squared norm of its gradient on the orbit.
+The competing term $\braket{\nabla V_t(\rho_t), \nabla K(\rho_t)}_\cO dW_t$ introduces stochasticity in the dynamics, preventing full localization of all trajectories.
+However, at hitting time, i.e. when the system enters an eigenspace of the measuring operator, the stochastic term vanishes exactly, since $\nabla V_t(\rho_t) = 0$.
 Since the minima of the potential $V_t$ correspond to the eigenspaces of $A$, the long-time dynamics will localize the state in one of these eigenspaces, and the measurement apparatus will retrieve the corresponding eigenvalue almost surely.
 See Fig.~\ref{fig:basin} for a schematic illustration of this idea.
 One must note the resemblances with Lyapunov stability~\cite{kloeden2012numerical}, where the potential $V_t$ can be related to the Lyapunov function of the dynamics.

 We note that the monitored dynamics tends to minimize the variance of the measurement operator is known from previous work; see, for instance, Refs.~\cite{AdlerBrodyBrunHughston2001, BrodyHughston2002JMP, BrodyHughston2006JPA, adlerCollapseModelsNonwhite2007}.
 The novelty of Eq.~\cref{eq:meas_grad_flow}, or its gradient flow equivalent, is that it gives a streamlined interpretation of the monitored dynamics as a continuous collapse process, where the asymptotic fate of the state is a stationary density operator with the correct Born probabilities~\cite{Belavkin1989PLA,BarchielliBelavkin1991JPA, jacobsStraightforwardIntroductionContinuous2006}.